mvolkmann/blog/src/meteor.md

 1) Add support for "forgot password" emails.

-   This will allow users to click a "Forgot password" link in the "Sign in" dialog which changes the dialog content to prompt for an email address.
+   This will allow users to click the "Forgot password" link in the "Sign in" dialog which changes the dialog content to prompt for an email address.
    If a user account exists for the email address,